cdoorenweerd/2newspcrypticBactrocera/README.md

 "RAD-loci_IQtree.tre" Newick treefile resulting from the IQ-tree analysis of the RAD-loci alignment.

 "RAD-SNP_alignment.usnps.nex" NEXUS alignment of the RAD-SNP data of 50 samples.

+"RAD-SNP_SNAPP.trees" Set of Newick trees resulting from the BEAST SNAPP analysis.